 The Liaozhai, and this story, are popular subjects for glossy Chinese film and TV adaptations.
 Here’s a trailer for the Hong Kong film Mural (Chan Ka-Seung 陳嘉上, 2008):

-And the first episode of the 2011 mainland TV series:
+And the first episode of the 2005 Shanghai TV series:

-Historian of the strange: Pu Songling and the classical Chinese tale (1993), pp.183–99, with full translation 216–18.
-Cf. John Minford’s translation, and the old version by Giles; among other Western scholars who addressed the work were Jaroslav Průšek.
+Historian of the strange: Pu Songling and the classical Chinese tale (1993), pp.183–99, with full translation pp.216–18.
+Cf. John Minford’s translation, and the old version by Giles; among other Western scholars who addressed the work was Jaroslav Průšek.